MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 Many organizations use International Organization for Standardization (ISO) standards resources and tools to gauge an organization’s risk.
 These provide a structured and comprehensive way for you to review and gauge the risks that apply to your organization, as well as mitigations.
 For more information, see the [Tracking progress section of the overview article](zero-trust-adoption-overview.md#tracking-progress).

-Like the tabletop exercises, the output from this more formal review of your organization’s risks feed into your overall strategy and priorities.
+Like the tabletop exercises, the output from this more formal review of your organization’s risks feeds into your overall strategy and priorities.
 This should also help create urgency and investment across your teams to participate in modernizing your security posture.

 ### Defensive strategy

-With a defensive strategy, you look across your digital estate to identify where your digital assets are, what they are composed of, and the relative risk profile based on the exfiltration or loss of access to your digital assets.
+With a defensive strategy, you look across your digital estate to identify where your digital assets are, what they're composed of, and the relative risk profile based on the exfiltration or loss of access to your digital assets.

 You prioritize defensive areas to focus on by taking each area and estimating the potential damage to your business for these common types of incidents: